What is the role of a statutory auditor in an EIRL?

 • Payment of fees to the commercial court clerk's office

-The appointment of a statutory auditor follows a standardized administrative procedure that must be scrupulously respected.
-To help them with this process, many EIRL managers use the services of domiciliation companies.
+Appointing an auditor follows a standard administrative procedure that must be strictly followed.
+To help them with these steps, many EIRL managers use domiciliation companies.

 Thanks to SeDomicilier, you can obtain a certificate of domiciliation in less than 5 minutes, in a 100% online process.